lauriecai/recipez-ios-app/README.md

 When writing tests for fetching recipes, I struggled with the abstraction layer of creating a mock service and what it should contain opposed to the actual data service.
 Ultimately, I was able to figure it out by hard-coding some recipes as well as simulating failure scenarios through an async function without actually fetching data.

-When it came to writing tests for caching images, it appeared to have an extra layer of complexity due to built-in features associated with FileManager.
-I needed more time to investigate how to abstract these types of functions without actually saving files to the FileManager.
+When it came to writing tests for caching images, it appeared to have an extra layer of complexity due to built-in features associated with `FileManager`.
+I needed more time to investigate how to abstract these types of functions without actually saving files to the `FileManager`.
 Because I had a self-imposed deadline of a week, it’s something I decided to leave out of the project for now and look into separately.

 ### Additional Information
+This project gave me a deeper understanding of the following concepts:<br>
+**Image caching:** Implemented image caching to reduce unnecessary network calls to improve performance.<br>
+**Dependency injection:** Used a protocol-based approach to decouple the data layer, making the code more easily testable.<br>
+**Error handling:** Ensured internal errors are logged for better debugging and handled user-facing errors gracefully.<br>
+**Unit testing:** Learned how to write unit tests to verify core functionality to improve the app's reliability.<br>